eabglobal/minik/docs/index.rst

         assert isinstance(item_id, str)
         return {'id': item_id}

-As a bonus!
-You can extend our validation framework and write your own route fields.
+You can extend our validation framework and write your own classes for route fields!
 .. code-block:: python

     from minik.fields import BaseRouteField